sfigg/commercialization-public/customize/enterprise/unbranded-boot.md

 #### Crash dump information types

-The following table shows the integers that can be specified in the **CrashDumpEnabled** setting to specify certain types of information to capture in the crash dump at %SystemRoot%\Memory.dmp.
+The following table shows the integers that can be specified in the **CrashDumpEnabled** setting to specify certain types of information to capture in the crash dump.

 <table>
 <thead valign="bottom">